asedmammad/perfbias/README.md

 ./setperfbias <value>
 ```

 Where `<value>` is a number between 1 and 15.
-The program will set the performance bias for all CPUs on the system to the specified value.
+The program will set the performance bias for all CPU cores on the system to the specified value.

 ## Example